nils-hamel/turing-project/src/turing-auto/auto-icv-hrv-ohi-l2/README.md

 network.
 Loading a network that has been trained with a different hidden size will raise an error.

-Using an hyperbolic tangent as activation function implies specificity in the image input and output format.
+Using invert hyperbolic sinus as activation function implies specificity in the image input and output format.
 Instead of being normalised on the [0,1] floating point range, the greyscale pixels intensities are normalised on [-1,+1] range.
 The images created by the output layer are also normalised on this specific